sercankulcu/sercankulcu.github.io/_teoman/2025-08-06-forbes-yapay-zeka-ve-muzik-ekonomisi.md

 ---
 title: "Yakın Gelecekte Sanatçılar ve İş Dünyası Ekonomik Yıkımla Karşılaşacak"
+description: "This is one of the most unusual Teoman interviews in the archive.
+There is almost no romantic mythology here.
+No discussion of heartbreak."
 date: 2025-08-06
 publication: "Forbes Türkiye"
 interviewer: "Nilgün Balcı Çavdar"